GioAwsDev/GioAwsDev.github.io/README.md

-# Personal Website
+# Personal Quickview Landing Page

 This repository hosts my personal branding website, showcasing my professional journey, projects, and expertise in AWS and cybersecurity.

 ## 🌐 Website Overview

-My personal website serves as a centralized hub for:
+My quickview website serves as a centralized hub for:
 - Professional background and experience
-- Technical blog posts about AWS and cybersecurity
+- Link to tech blog posts about AWS and cybersecurity
-- Project portfolio
+- Projects
 - Professional resume
 - Contact information